synopsys-sig-community/synopsys-github-templates/README.md

 Future templates will include:

-- Coverity CLI, including the new Thin Client and Scan Service
+- Coverity CLI support, including the new Thin Client and Scan Service
-- Polaris
+- Polaris support